 Sorry, no records were found.
 Please adjust your search criteria and try again.

-My initial goal is always to make sure the child has a method of communication, usually by implementing AAC and developing a core vocabulary.
-I take into careful consideration the child's current repertoire and stimulability to choose targets.
-Once the child is able to make needs/wants met, I focus on motor learning of coordination of syllable shapes, as well as vowel differentiation.
+Our goal is always functional communication, making sure that the child has a way of communicating with others.
+As such, my initial goal is always to make sure the child has a method of communication, which is individualized for the child and may include augmentative alternative communication (AAC), developing core vocabulary based on the child’s current repertoire of sounds, or other methods that are a good fit for that child and family.
+With an effective communication system in place, we then focus on motor learning and coordination of syllable shapes, as well as vowel differentiation.
 I utilize PROMPT and Kaufman methods depending what is appropriate for the goals, child, and family.
-Additionally I carefully consider aspects of motor learning: mass v. distributed practice, motivation, constant v. variable practice, and consistent, specific feedback.
+Additionally, I carefully consider aspects of motor learning: mass v. distributed practice, motivation, constant v. variable practice, and consistent, specific feedback.
 Working closely with the parents allows me to educate and empower them to help their child make progress.

-I have been involved in Apraxia since my first clinical placement in graduate school, where my client was a 15 year old with a genetic disorder and Apraxia.
-Since then, I have worked with numerous children with CAS and their families and attended PROMPT training.
+I have been involved in Apraxia since my first clinical placement in graduate school, where I realized my passion in working with this population.
+After graduate school I attended PROMPT training.
+Since then, I have worked with numerous children, at various levels, with CAS and their families.